-With devastating news coming from all over the world about the unstoppable contagion rate and the daily death toll, it is hard to believe that this small island country only has 5 active cases and 0 deaths.
+With devastating news coming from all over the world about the unstoppable contagion rate and the daily death toll, it is hard to believe that this small island country only has 1 active case and 1 death.

 Thanks to the optimal epidemiology situation, the national curfew was lifted and visitors are now allowed to move freely around the country.
 Social distancing measures and wearing a face mask are still mandatory when in crowded or closed spaces.

 Level 1: Low Level of COVID-19

 The two islands that make up this country offer a multitude of the regular landscapes and sea activities you think of when you dream of the Caribbean.
 It also has a growing bridal industry that offers magical destination weddings.

 Saint Kitts and Nevis opened its airports to international travelers back in October.
 To check the requirements for travelers visit their tourism website.